jlacar/jlacar.github.io/agile/make-sense-of-points.md

 So is that how we're supposed to quantify Velocity?
 With dimensionless indications of amount like "a lot", "a little", "a bit", or "a bunch"?

-    "We delivered _a lot_ of stories this increment."
+    "We delivered A LOT of stories this increment."

-    "We completed _a bunch_ of stories that the customer needed."
+    "We completed A BUNCH of stories that the customer needed."

-    "We had _a few_ bugs that escaped into production."
+    "We had A FEW bugs that escaped into production."

 Well, at least that makes sense, but I don't think it's going to fly, and certainly not in a math equation.

 Let's take yet another tack.
 The [agilealliance.org entry on Velocity](https://www.agilealliance.org/glossary/velocity/) says

-> Knowing velocity, the team can compute (or revise) an estimate of how long the project will take to complete
+> Knowing velocity, the team can compute (or revise) **an estimate of how long the project will take to complete**

 Great, so now we're back to time.
 "How long it will take to complete" is time, right?
 I thought these things aren't supposed to be about time.
 Gah.